 Namibia has the largest population of wild cheetah.

 Namibia is an amazing country for a holiday; with something to offer everyone.
-The main attractions/reasons people holiday in Namibia is to visit Etosha National Park, Sossusvlei & The Namib Naukluft Park, Skeleton Coast, Damaraland, Kaokoland, Swakopmund, Okonjima Nature Reserve, Zambezi Region including the Caprivi Strip, and the Fish River Canyon.
+The main attractions people holiday in Namibia is to visit Etosha National Park, Sossusvlei & The Namib Naukluft Park.
+However; more tourists especially self-drivers; are also doing more of Namibia’s attractions.
+Namely: Skeleton Coast,

-Windhoek is the capital of Namibia and as such; is everything one would expect of a capital city with top hotels, casinos, bars, and restaurants.
-A must-visit in Windhoek; is the famous Joe’s Beerhouse; a fun and quirky steakhouse bar filled with relics of old and collections of new; each artifact with its very own story and humor; like using toilets as bar stools.
+Windhoek is the capital of Namibia and as such; is everything one would expect of a capital city.
+With top hotels, casinos, bars, and restaurants.
+A must-visit in Windhoek; is the famous Joe’s Beerhouse.
+A fun and quirky steakhouse bar filled with relics of old and collections of new.
+Each artifact with its very own story and humor; like using toilets as bar stools.

-The city is located in a basin; between the Auas Mountains (to the southeast), the Eros Mountains (to the northeast), and the Khomas Hochland (to the west).
+The city is located in a basin.
+Between the Auas Mountains (to the southeast), the Eros Mountains (to the northeast), and the Khomas Hochland (to the west).
 Consequently; its high altitude ensures a fairly temperate climate.
-The evenings can get chilly; but this is a welcome respite after the long, warm days.
+The evenings can get chilly.
+But this is a welcome respite after the long, warm days.

-It is one of the cleanest and safest African cities; that has managed to retain some of its ‘Old German’ charm from the days of German Colonialism.
+It is one of the cleanest and safest African cities.
+That has managed to retain some of its ‘Old German’ charm from the days of German Colonialism.
 The city is home to just over 325 000 people; so is relatively small in comparison to most capitals.

 Windhoek is often the starting point for your travels because it is the only Namibian city with an international airport.
 Walvis Bay Airport receives flights from South Africa only.